 "We may just have enough resources, but sometimes we know how it feels when we have nothing, so we learn to give even a little out of gratitude for the blessings we received.
-On this lenten season, we strive to reflect on our Christian values and the teachings of the Christ to reign and live in our hearts forever."
+On this Lenten season, we strive to reflect on our Christian values and the teachings of the Christ to reign and live in our hearts forever."

-It may be a thousand years practice since the time of Jesus, but the spirit is alive to be practiced in today's time — our time.
+It may be a thousand years of practice since the time of Jesus, but the spirit is alive to be practiced in today's time — our time.

 Feed the hungry and give drink to the thirsty

 On personal observation, there is a conflict between my religious beliefs against our governmental law on the practice of corporal works of mercy.
-For instance, whenever I walk on the street and see old people begging for money, I have to think twice whether to give them few bucks as an almsgiving or just ignore them and walk straight ahead.
+For instance, whenever I walk on the street and see old people begging for money, I have to think twice about whether to give them few bucks as almsgiving or just ignore them and walk straight ahead.
 Our Philippine law says not to give alms to the beggars since we may never know who will truly benefit from the money that they have collected.
 That's the 'Anti-mendicancy law' which prohibits almsgiving to street beggars in the Philippines.

 Clothe the Naked

 A few months back I've watched the Netflix series about Tidying up with Mari Kondo and I was amazed by her Konmari method of keeping valuable things that makes us feel good while throwing away those things that don't spark joy.
 However, something is lacking.
 Will, you just throw it away since it doesn't give joy to you? or will you give it to others who may need it?